ha/fraggle/README.md

         end

         # Success!
+        if err
-        case e.err_code
+          case err.code
           when Fraggle::REV_MISMATCH
             p :not_it
           when nil
             # Success!
             p [:it, e]
           else
             fail "something bad happened: " + e.inspect
+          end
         end
       end